omkar861856/cohort3_prbs_backup/week-3/easy/bg-color-changer/README.md

 # BG-Color-Changer
+ appli

-Your task is to design and implement a Bg-Color-Changer application that meets the following requirements:
+Your task is to design and implement a Bg-Color-Changercation that meets the following requirements:

 - The UI should resemble the example shown below..